The History of Memorial Day

 The origins of Waterloo being the birthplace of Memorial day goes back to Henry C. Welles, a town druggist, who apparently conceived the idea in the summer of 1865 by mentioning it to a friend.
 Sometime later, he mentioned it again to General John B. Murray, a civil war hero, and plans were finally put in place to organize an event, which was held on May 5, 1866.
 A similar event was held again a year later on May 5, 1867.

 On May 5, 1868, General John A. Logan, the first commander of the Grand Army of the Republic, proclaimed May 30, 1868 as the official day for decorating the graves of civil war dead.
-The town of Waterloo, New York, as well as several other towns joined together to celebrate the first official Decoration Day on that date.
-Interestingly, Logan was the guest speaker at the decoration event that took place on April 29, 1866, in Carbondale, Illinois.
+The town of Waterloo, NY, as well as several other towns joined together to celebrate the first official Decoration Day on that date.
+Interestingly, Logan was the guest speaker at the decoration event that took place on April 29, 1866, in Carbondale, IL.
 It appears that experience led to his proclaimation.

 Why Logan chose May 30th as the official day is also interesting, since the prior Decoration days in Waterloo were held on May 5, and the earlier Decoration event in Carbondale was on April 29.
 A possible explanation to this goes back to a french emigrant woman named Cassandra Oliver Moncure, who in 1866 organized a Decoration event in Virginia and picked May 30th.
 She explained that May 30th is the "Day of Ashes" when Napoleon's ashes were returned to France from St. Helena.